fledge-iot/fledge/docs/rest_api_guide/02_RESTadmin.rst

 ping
 ----

-The *ping* interface gives a basic confidence check that the FogLAMP appliance is running and the API aspect of the appliance is functional.
+The *ping* interface gives a basic confidence check that the Fledge appliance is running and the API aspect of the appliance is functional.
 It is designed to be a simple test that can  be applied by a user or by an HA monitoring system to test the liveness and responsiveness of the system.

 GET ping
 ~~~~~~~~

-``GET /foglamp/ping`` - return liveness of FogLAMP
+``GET /fledge/ping`` - return liveness of Fledge

 *NOTE:* the GET method can be executed without authentication even when authentication is required.
 This behaviour is configurable via a configuration option.